History of ESPN on ABC: Becoming ABC Sports and the birth of Wide World of Sports

 In February 1960, Scherick sold Sports Programs to ABC for $500,000 in ABC stock, where it became ABC Sports, the sports division of the network.
 With the acquisition, Scherick was appointed head of the ABC Sports division, then Vice President in charge of Network Sales.

 Despite the production values he brought to NCAA college football, Scherick wanted low-budget (as in inexpensive broadcasting rights) sports programming that could attract and retain an audience.
 He hit upon the idea of broadcasting track and field events sponsored by the Amateur Athletic Union.
 While Americans were not exactly fans of track and field events, Scherick figured Americans understood games.

 So in January 1961, Scherick called Arledge into his office, and asked him to attend the annual AAU board of governors meeting.
 While he was shaking hands, Scherick said, if the mood seemed right, might he cut a deal to broadcast AAU events on ABC?
 It seemed a tall assignment, but as Scherick said years later, "Roone was a gentile and I was not."
 Arledge came back with a deal for ABC to broadcast all AAU events for $50,000 a year.

 Next, Scherick and Arledge divided up their NCAA college football sponsor list.
-They then telephoned their sponsors and said in so many words, "Advertise on our new sports show coming up in April, or forget about buying commercials on NCAA college football this fall."
+They then telephoned their sponsors and said, "Advertise on our new sports show coming up in April, or forget about buying commercials on NCAA college football this fall."
 The two persuaded enough sponsors to advertise, though it took them to the last day of a deadline imposed by ABC programming to do it.